Influences and Ideology

 Terry continued singing and found fame as Matt Monroe!

-**Matt was a lovely man & my dad and Matt stayed friends for the rest of their lives.
+Matt was a lovely man.
+Dad and Matt remained friends for the rest of their lives.

-My dads real forte though, was the movies, he LOVED movies, you could quote him ANY movie title and invariably, he would tell you when it was released, who was in it, who wrote the music… etc..
+My Dad's real forte though, was the movies.
+He LOVED the movies!
+You could quote him ANY movie title and invariably, he would tell you when it was released, who was in it, who wrote the music… etc.